cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 {::boilerplate bcp14}

-The following terminology are used throughout this document.
+The following terminology is used throughout this document.

 * A participant is an entity that is trusted to hold and use a signing key share.
 * `MAX_SIGNERS` denotes the number of participants, and the number of shares that `s` is split into.
 This value MUST NOT exceed 2^16-1.